-Management's Discussion and Analysis of Financial Condition and Results of Operations set forth in this Item has been restated to reflect certain adjustments to our unaudited condensed consolidated and combined financial information previously reported in our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2005.
+Management's Discussion and Analysis of Financial Condition and Results of Operations set forth in this Item has been restated to reflect certain adjustments to our unaudited condensed consolidated and combined financial information previously reported in our quarterly report on Form 10-Q for the period ended June 30, 2005.
 On November 7, 2005, we decided to restate our previously issued financial statements for the first and second quarters of 2005 and delay our periodic filing for the third quarter of 2005 with the SEC because management concluded two errors in our financial statements were significant enough to warrant the restatement of the first and second quarters of 2005.
 The first error relates to a June 2005 favorable court ruling in a long-standing Brazilian tax litigation matter.
 Following a review of the situation, management determined that a \$4.6 million pre-tax gain from the partial reversal of the liability associated with this litigation originally recorded in the quarter ended September 30, 2005, should have been recorded in the quarter ended June 30, 2005.
 The second error relates to the accounting for the income tax impact of exchange rate fluctuations on intercompany loans to our European subsidiaries.
 We previously recorded a reduction to Income taxes of \$4.7 million in the quarter ended March 31, 2005, which should have been recorded as a component of Other comprehensive income.

 As a result of these matters, and other questions arising at the time, our Audit Committee engaged special legal counsel and accounting advisors to assist management in conducting a full review of our contingent liabilities and reserves, as well as adjustments made to our opening balance sheet as of January 6, 2005.
-This review identified additional errors in our historical combined financial statements as well as our unaudited condensed consolidated and combined financial statements for the quarter ended March 31, 2005.
-As a result of the matters described above and the errors discovered during the review process, we are restating our unaudited condensed consolidated and combined financial statements for the quarter ended March 31, 2005 to correct errors for the following items:
+This review identified additional errors in our historical combined financial statements as well as our unaudited condensed consolidated and combined financial statements for the quarter and six months ended June 30, 2005.
+As a result of the matters described above and the errors discovered during the review process, we are restating our unaudited condensed consolidated and combined financial statements for the quarter and six months ended June 30, 2005 to correct errors for the following items:

+- · misapplication of GAAP related to liability recognition;

-- income tax accounting;
+- · income tax accounting;

 - · other miscellaneous items; and

 - · out-of-period adjustments.